 The short answer is: immediately, it is never too early to start!
 However, you have to decide what is more important to you: optimize the costs of your cloud portfolio right from the start or migrate to the cloud as quickly as possible.
 No matter how you decide, you always have to find a trade-off between speed and cost.

-Before we discuss the cost optimization strategies, I would like to briefly take a look at the typical cloud transformation process:
+Before we discuss the cloud cost saving strategies, I would like to briefly take a look at the typical cloud transformation process:

 All major cloud providers like AWS, GCP, or AWS offer best-practices on how to perform the transformation.
 Global consulting firms and systems integrators aim to constantly optimize their practices and their processes.